ghostedxcx/fivem-cli/README.md

 fivem-cli
 ```

+This resource depends on NPM to run it.

 Follow the steps, and you should be ok and good to go now go get creative!

 Arrows UP and Down Control it